 Via: Northern Care Alliance, NHS press release

-Pupils at a primary school in Broughton are taking part in diabetes screening research to identify those at higher risk of type 1 diabetes.
+Pupils at a Broughton primary school are taking part in diabetes screening research to identify those at higher risk of type 1 diabetes.

-River View primary is the first school in the North West to welcome this research, offering children aged three to 13, a simple finger stick blood test to find out their risk of developing type one diabetes in the future.
+River View primary is the first school in the North West to welcome this research, offering children aged three to 13 a simple finger-stick blood test to find out their risk of developing type one diabetes.

-The initiative means that treatment can be started sooner if children are found to be at risk.
+The initiative means treatment can be started sooner if children are found to be at risk.

-Teacher Amber Jones, has type one diabetes herself and is championing the study: “As a person living with type one diabetes, I am deeply moved to be part of such groundbreaking research.
+Teacher Amber Jones, who is championing the study, said: “As a person living with type one diabetes, I am deeply moved to be part of such groundbreaking research.

 “Diagnosed at 20, my life was altered in significant ways.